9 Easy Tweaks to Make to Your Grocery Budget (Summer Edition!)

 For the nights you stay home, meal-planning doesn’t have to be a big production.
 If the word dinner conjures up a big homemade meal with a nice cut of meat, two steaming sides, a crusty French loaf and a chocolaty finish, cut yourself some slack!

 When you’re not grilling out, plan BLTs, omelets or a nice salad.
 These are great budget-friendly additions to your weekly dinner plans.
-So don’t be afraid to plan simple, one-item-only meals.
+Don’t be afraid to plan simple, one-item-only meals.
 Reduce your guilt and your spending by redefining the most expensive meal of the day.

 6. Go for Generics